sansona/chessmate/README.md

 # chessmate
-> chessmate is a python package built around ```python-chess``` that enables a programmatic approach to analyses and defining of chess engines.
+> chessmate is a framework built around ```python-chess``` that enables a programmatic approach to analyses and defining of chess engines.

 ## Usage